 - c.
 Client Arrival Clients are asked to arrive a few minutes before their scheduled appointment time.
 A client can be as much as 15 minutes late before they lose the appointment.
 Interns must work a minimum of 40 minutes to receive credit for the massage.
 Any session that starts late will end at the scheduled time.
 In the event that a client fails to show, the MTI-on-duty or other clinic staff will determine whether or not the therapist will get a substitute client, assist with clinic management, or participate in a clinical round. - d.
-Begin Paperwork Once the workspace is set up, the intern may check the daily appointment sheet in the clinic office to find the client name.
+Begin Paperwork Once the workspace is set up, the intern may check the daily appointment listings on the tablet by the clinic entrance door.
 The intern may begin to review the client record and prepare paperwork once the client has arrived.